Disney World Tickets How Much in 2023?

 Changing the First Date of Use

-If by moving the first date, your tickets become more expensive then you have to pay the difference but if by moving the first date, the tickets becomes cheaper you do not receive a refund!
+If when moving the first date, your tickets become more expensive then you have to pay the difference but if by moving the first date, the tickets becomes cheaper you do not receive a refund!

 If you wish to amend you ticket after you have started using it, for example to switch a two day ticket to a four day ticket, then you need to contact Guest Relations.